 Decision Tree in Machine Learning

 Gini Index:

-• The Gini index may be thought of as a cost function that evaluates dataset splits.
+The Gini index may be thought of as a cost function that evaluates dataset splits.
+The attribute with the lower Gini index is chosen to split first.
 It is determined by deducting one from the total of the squared probability for each class.
 In contrast to information gain, which promotes smaller divisions with unique values, it favors bigger partitions and is simpler to implement.

+Decision Tree in Machine Learning